 Is it couple-friendly when one person moves constantly?

-With Jenna and Ethan sharing it, Ethan’s constant shifting and snack runs didn’t throw Jenna off balance; the surface bounced back quickly enough between breaks.
+Yes.
+With Jenna and Ethan sharing it, Ethan’s constant shifting and snack runs did not throw Jenna off balance, and the surface bounced back quickly enough between breaks.

 What was the main maintenance downside?

-The tailored welting and trim grabbed lint and crumbs, so quick vacuum passes mattered more here than on a simpler, flat-trim sofa.
+The tailored welting and trim grabbed lint and crumbs, so quick vacuum passes mattered more here than on a flatter, simpler sofa.